shuhanmirza/shuhanmirza/README.md

 # Hey!
 Wassup! কিতা অবস্থা! <img src="https://i.imgur.com/GNz3qCl.gif" width="30px">

 My name is Shuhan Mirza and I'm a **software engineer**.
 I am a true fan of **Blockchain**!
 Love to **automate** everything!
-I'm from Bangladesh, living in Dhaka and currently working at Progoti Systems Limited.
+I'm from Bangladesh, living in Dhaka and currently working for [bKash Limited](https://www.bkash.com/) as a Senior Engineer of Solution Engineering Department.

 ![Profile views](https://gpvc.arturio.dev/shuhan)